madhavc9/madhavc9/README.md

 <details>
   <summary><b>📋 About Me</b></summary>
   <p>
-    I am a Full Stack Developer currently leading the Tech at MyWays.ai with a mission to revolutionize how the world hires with AI. 🚀
+    I am a final year undergrad persuing btech in cse from VIT vellore with with a profound interest in Algorithms , Development, Artificial Intilligence and Machine Learning. 🚀
     <br/><br/>
-    I have a passion for problem-solving and pioneering first-principle thinking, driven by purpose and fueled by the challenge of finding solutions, with a strong foundation in Javascript, Nodejs, MongoDB, React, Nextjs, AWS, etc. I've led diverse tech teams covering Frontend, Backend, Machine Learning and DevOps and building scalable products from scratch with the commitment to making a positive impact through technology.
+    I have a passion for problem-solving and pioneering first-principle thinking, driven by purpose and fueled by the challenge of finding solutions, with a strong foundation in machine learning, Javascript, Nodejs, MongoDB, React, etc. My experience spans working with cutting-edge frameworks, a dynamic tech stack, and developing solutions that merge creativity and technology.
+I’m always excited to collaborate and contribute to transformative ideas. 💡
     <br/><br/>
     I'm an explorer of new tech, an avid learner, and a problem-solver at heart.
 When I'm not in code, you'll find me watching tech-related YouTube videos, fueling my curiosity.
     <br/><br/>